-Existing storage containers being used to secure equipment and spare parts
+Storage containers used to secure equipment and spare parts

 This project plans, designs, and constructs the Coyote Warehouse to accomplish the following objectives:

 - Provide suitable storage space for pipeline spare parts and appurtenances to protect such materials from weather. - Improve District's staff efficiency and effectiveness in pipeline maintance work.